Blast near military bus in Syria kills troops, wounds dozens | Law-Order

 - Lebanon

-A bomb exploded near a Syrian military bus Thursday, killing 18 soldiers and wounding 27 others, Syrian state media reported citing a military source.
+A bomb exploded near a Syrian military bus in a Damascus suburb on Thursday, killing 18 soldiers and wounding 27 others, Syrian state media reported citing a military source.

 Syrian authorities in the past have blamed such attacks on Islamic State group militants who have been active in southern and central Syria, despite losing territorial control in the country since 2019.